apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 ## Limitations
-This feature is currently in the alpha phase (preview, experimental) for Drill 1.16 and only applies to text (CSV) files in this release.
-You must enable this feature through the `exec.storage.enable_v3_text_reader` and `store.table.use_schema_file` system/session options.
+Schema provisioning works with selected readers.
+If you develop a format plugin, you must use the `Enhanced Vector Framework` (rather than the "classic" techniques) to enable schema support.

+To use schema provisioning, you must first enable it with the `store.table.use_schema_file` option.

 ## Examples
 Examples throughout this topic use the files and directories described in the following section, Directory and File Setup.